- Ecology, Management, and Restoration of Rangelands

 These resources can help you locate funding to support your tuition and fees or your research.

 Peace Corps Coverdell Fellowship Program (for returned Peace Corps Volunteers)

 Edmund S. Muskie, Freedom Support Act Fellowships (for international students from the former Soviet Union)

-Graduate College Fellowships (for incoming graduate student; SNRE applies annually for Fellowship support (~$5000), and faculty select one or two students to receive funds.
+Graduate College Fellowships (for incoming graduate students; SNRE applies annually for Fellowship support (~$5000), and faculty select one or two students to receive funds.)

 College of Agriculture and Life Sciences Scholarships (These are Tuition scholarships.
 SNRE's Academic Coordinator assists a faculty committee that sets distribution of funds among graduate students nominated by their faculty advisor for all admitted graduate and undergraduate students).